aturnerr/ReviewMyResume/README.md

 **Middleware:** middleware/is_logged_in.js, upload() from routes/resumes.js

 ### Functionality #4: Viewing, Commenting on and Reviewing Specific Resumes
 Opening a resume in the gallery will direct the user to this page, where the PDF is loaded for viewing along with the tags, descriptions and reviews/comments.
-The page also allows users to type and post a review/comment on the resume.
+The page also allows users to type and post a review/comment on the resume, and provides the option of deleting the resume.

 **Views:** show-resume.ejs
 **Routes:** /resumes/:id
 **Controllers:** controllers/resumes.js
 **Models:** models/user.js, models/resume.js, models/comment.js
 **Middleware:** middleware/is_logged_in.js